Mercedes-Benz W116: 1972: 2.8 L 6-cylinder and 3.5 L V8 engines

+1973: 4.5 L V8 engine

-The larger 4.5-litre M117 V8 engines were developed in response to US emission regulations and initially fitted to the 350 SL and 350 SLC for the US market in 1972, which were renamed as the 450 SL and 450 SLC in 1973.
-Mercedes-Benz introduced the 450SE and 450SEL for both US and international markets in 1973.
-The 4.5-litre models were available with three-speed automatic gearboxes only, while the models with smaller 3.5-litre V8 engine could be ordered with a four-speed (and later five-speed) manual gearbox.
+The larger 4.5-litre M 117 V8 engines were developed in response to US emission regulations and initially fitted to the 350 SL and 350 SLC for the US market in 1972, which were renamed as the 450 SL and 450 SLC in 1973.
+Mercedes-Benz introduced the 450 SE and 450 SEL for both US and international markets in 1973.
+The 4.5-litre models were available with three-speed automatic gearboxes only, while the models with smaller 3.5-litre V8 engine could be ordered with a four-speed manual gearbox.
 The 450 SE and 450 SEL received a plusher interior, with velour or leather seats rather than the checkered cloth of the lesser models.
 The door cards had the velour or leather inserts.

-The 4.5-litre M117 V8 engines had 225 PS in most European and international markets, 190 hp for the US market, and 200 PS for Swedish and Australian markets.
+The 4.5-litre M 117 V8 engines had 225 PS in most European and international markets, 190 hp for the US market, and 200 PS for Swedish and Australian markets.
 The 450 models received a plusher interior as well, with velour or leather seats rather than the checkered cloth of the lesser models.
 The door cards were also of a different design, with pads being pulled up around the windows.

-The W116 had independent suspension and disk brakes on all four wheels.
+1975: 6.8 L V8 engine

-The most notable W116 model was the high-performance, limited-production 450 SEL 6.9, which was introduced in 1975.
+The most notable W 116 model was the high-performance 450 SEL 6.9, which was introduced in 1975.
 This model boasted the largest engine installed in a post-war Mercedes-Benz (and any non-American production automobile) up to that time, and it also featured self-leveling hydropneumatic suspension.

+1978: 3.0 L 5-cylinder turbocarged diesel engine

 Exclusive to the North American and Japanese markets was the 300 SD TURBO DIESEL, the world's first passenger car with a turbocharged diesel engine, which was introduced in 1978.
-No 300 SD TURBO DIESEL model was offered in Europe (where diesel engines were well-received and had tax advantages) until 1991, when the W140 300 SD was finally introduced in Europe and international markets.
+No 300 SD TURBO DIESEL model was offered in Europe (where diesel engines were well-received and had tax advantages) until 1991, when the W 140 300 SD was finally introduced in Europe and international markets.

+Production data

-The 450 SE was named the European Car of the Year in 1974, even though the W116 range was first introduced at the Paris Motor Show in the fall of 1972.
-The W116 became the first production car to use an electronic four-wheel multi-channel anti-lock braking system (ABS) from Bosch as an option from 1978 on.
+The 450 SE was named the European Car of the Year in 1974, even though the W 116 range was first introduced at the Paris Motor Show in the fall of 1972.

 Production totaled 473,035 units.
-The W116 was succeeded by the W126 S-Class in 1979.
-The W116 was sold throughout Europe, the Americas, Asia, the Middle East, Africa, and Australia.
+The W 116 was succeeded by the W 126 S-Class in 1979.
+The W 116 was sold throughout Europe, the Americas, Asia, the Middle East, Africa, and Australia.

 Fuel injection

-1978 M110 Engine, twin cam inline 6 (2.8 litre) with Bosch K-Jetronic fuel injection.
+1978 M 110 Engine, twin cam inline 6 (2.8 litre) with Bosch K-Jetronic fuel injection.
 The left cam drives the pump for the hydraulic self-leveling rear suspension.